wmhilton-stoplight/platform-docs/2.-workspaces/k.workspace-roles.md

 Roles include:

-**Guests**: Restricted to viewing documentation for projects that they're granted explicit access to.
+**Guests**: Restricted to viewing documentation for projects that they are granted explicit access to, except for articles, API paths, and models marked as internal.
 Guests are users outside your company or organization, such as partners who require authenticated access to the documentation.

 **Viewer**: Can view documentation and consume mock servers.
 Viewers are usually developers and other stakeholders inside the organization consuming the API but don't need to make changes to API design and docs.
 Viewers can view **published branches** of all internal projects and **all branches** of projects they're granted direct access to.
 [Learn how to add members to a project](l.project-roles.md).